LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/studios/word-grid/README.md

 ```
 Notice how each word is written downwards, rather than accross.

-First you'll want to perform some validation:
+The first thing you'll want to do is perform some validation:
 * make sure the user provided exactly 3 additional command-line arguments (in addition to the name of the program itself).
 * make sure each of those arguments is exactly 3 characters-long.
 (Use `strlen()`)